Xaeroxe/xaeroxe.github.io/_posts/2019-02-27-rewriting-software.md

 nine years, and I've spent most of it rewriting things because I'm a perfectionist.
 This post is about how you can avoid the problems I've had, and when a rewrite might actually be the right thing to do.

+EDIT (2019-02-28 11:22 UTC): I've received some confusion about what constitutes a rewrite, so for the purposes of this article
+I'm defining rewrite as "any operation that halts bug fixes and enhancements for an excessively long duration."

 # What causes rewrites?

 I've identified a few main causes of software rewrites.